Indian shares end flat after hitting record highs

 By Indulal PM

-MUMBAI, June 10 Indian shares ended flat on Tuesday after hitting record highs for the third consecutive session as gains in defensive stocks such as healthcare and technology were offset by profit-taking in the broader market.
+MUMBAI, April 22 Indian shares ended flat on Tuesday after hitting record highs for a second consecutive session as momentum waned ahead of the expiry of monthly derivative contracts and on expectations that current levels sufficiently price in fundamentals.

-Investors took profits in recent outperformers such as Oil and Natural Gas Corp., while recent underperformers such a Infosys Ltd saw some buying interest.
+Investors booked profits in recent outperformers such as State Bank of India and Tata Motors, although gains in other sectors such as capital goods helped offset those losses.

-However, the sentiment remained upbeat as investors are optimistic ahead of the newly formed Modi government's first Union budget, expecting promises on the revival of the domestic economy.
+Although overseas investors have underpinned sentiment, the pace of buying has slowed.
+Foreign institutional investors bought shares worth 2.13 billion rupees ($35.22 million) on Monday, having bought $67.58 million worth on Thursday.

 For additional stocks on the move double click

-FACTORS TO WATCH * Yen inches higher, options seen keeping euro steady * Oil around $110 on tight supply, buoyant demand * Money market rates hit new low as ECB moves gain traction * Foreign institutional investor flows * For closing rates of Indian ADRs
+FACTORS TO WATCH * Euro subdued near two-week lows, wary of ECB * Brent dips below $110 but Ukraine tensions give support * M&A talk lifts European shares, euro dips to two-week low * Foreign institutional investor flows * For closing rates of Indian ADRs

 ASIA-PACIFIC STOCK MARKETS: Pan-Asia........
 Japan.......
 S.Korea...
 S.E.
 Asia.......
 Hong Kong...
 Taiwan....
 Australia/NZ....
 India.......
 China.....